 One in four people in the UK will have a mental health problem at some point, the most common being anxiety and depression.
 While all aspects of poor mental health hugely affect the suffering individuals and people close to them, it also can have a rather negative impact on organisations.
 The 2016 CIPD survey which focused on mental health in the workplace found, among others, that of the respondents who described their mental health as poor, over 80% found it difficult to concentrate, and over 60% took longer to complete tasks.

 Poor (and unmanaged) mental health can lead to fatigue, ‘absenteeism’ (people regularly staying away from work without good reason), ‘presentism’ (people working when unwell) or ‘leaveism’ (people using allocated time off to work), losing interest in a job, or - at times living in general.
-While this symptoms list isn’t exhaustive, these behaviours are perhaps the most important to pick up on at work before it’s too late.
+While this symptoms' list isn’t exhaustive, these behaviours are perhaps the most important to pick up on at work before it’s too late.
 Poor mental health and stress are some of the most common causes of long-term absence!
 The good news is, employers’ recognition of mental health as a workplace issue has clearly increased in recent years.
 The more recent CIPD survey has shown that the proportion of raising awareness of mental health across the workforce has increased from 31% in 51% in 2018.

 WHAT NEEDS TO BE DONE?

-Good well-being of employees at a workplace begins with good working environment, one that strives to have not just no negative impact on one’s health, but in fact promotes wellness.
-Leah Stringer, a workplace strategy expert and author of 'The Healthy Workplace' aptly states, that ”human health should be the foundation of workplace design and of business because companies thrive on the innovation and abilities of their people, and if employees are sick, overweight, stressed, sleep-deprived or disengaged, they prevent the company they work for from thriving and maintaining a competitive advantage in the marketplace.”
+Good well-being of employees at a workplace begins with a good working environment, one that strives to have not just no negative impact on one’s health, but in fact promotes wellness.
+Leah Stringer, workplace strategy expert and author of 'The Healthy Workplace' aptly states that ”human health should be the foundation of workplace design and of business because companies thrive on the innovation and abilities of their people, and if employees are sick, overweight, stressed, sleep-deprived or disengaged, they prevent the company they work for from thriving and maintaining a competitive advantage in the marketplace.”
 Furthermore, according to the well-known Stevenson / Farmer review of mental well-being at work, the top recommendations for organisations include tips such as developing mental health awareness among employees, encouraging open conversations and making support available to those struggling, providing employees with good working conditions, promoting effective people management, and routinely monitoring employee mental health and well-being.

 LET THERE BE LIGHT

 Assuming an average of just under 40 working hours per week, we spend around 92 000 hours in our lifetime at work, and another 9 600 hours commuting.
 Most of those hours typically fall between 8 am and 6 pm, which means that - particularly in the northern hemisphere in autumn and winter - unless we work in a bright office or take the time to go outside at midday, we will virtually see no daylight whatsoever.
-In fact, in the Mind Well-being Index carried out in the UK, over three quarters of organisations (22 organisations) reported that staff have exposure to natural daylight which is conducive to supporting employee well-being.
+As a matter of fact, in the Mind Well-being Index carried out in the UK, over three quarters of organisations (22 organisations) reported that staff have exposure to natural daylight which is conducive to supporting employee well-being.
 However, almost a quarter (6 organizations) do not have access to a garden, park or outside green space.

 For optimum mood and energy, we all need light to our eyes as bright as a spring morning on a clear day for around 30 minutes a day and the light must be at least 2,000 lux (the technical measure of brightness).
 That's roughly four times brighter than a well-lit office!
 And while we all would prefer to have a corner office, or work in a beautiful, bright, open space, the reality is that many offices not only have little to no access to daylight but are also very poorly lit.